 Calling All Book Clubs

-Book Clubs across Canada have discussed Bird's Eye View.
-I would love to visit your club, or answer your questions via email, telephone, or Skype.
-For a list of discussion questions, click: Book Club Questions
+Book Clubs across Canada have discussed Bird’s Eye View.
+I would love to answer your questions via email, telephone, or Skype.
+For a list of discussion questions, click: Book Club Questions.

 My Favourite Veterans

-In August 2016, I released a new book of non-fiction, an anthology of my personal interviews with 28 Second World War veterans.
+In 2016, I released a printed non-fiction book, an anthology of my personal interviews with 28 Second World War veterans.
 It is only available from me.
-To read more about my new book, or to place an order, click here: My Favourite Veterans
+To read more about my new book, or to place an order, click here: My Favourite Veterans.